huronOS/neoSaris/README.md

    node src/parsers/vjudge/vjudge-api-parser-private.js $FROZEN_TIME_MINUTES $CONTEST_ID $NUMBER_OF_PROBLEMS "$COOKIE" $OUTPUT_FILE
    ```
    It's important to notice that the cookie must be a string to work.
-8. Open the `$OUPUT_FILE` you specified, and you'll find the Raw Data required to run Saris.
+8. Open the `$OUTPUT_FILE` you specified, and you'll find the Raw Data required to run Saris.
 9. Copy and paste all the content of the Raw Data, on the Saris Raw Data source.
 10. Click on `Start Dancing`